GiyoMoon/workflows/README.md

 ---

 ### 🦀 `rust-audit`
 Executes rust audit.
-Properly caches crates and builds.
+Caches crates and builds.
 Should be used in combination with the schedule event to ensure frequent audits.

 **Inputs**
 - `rust-version` (Optional): Rust toolchain version to use.
 Default is `beta`
 - `workdir` (Optional): Directory of the Rust project to check.
 Default is root of the repository.
+Useful for monorepos
+---

+### 💻 `js-lint`
+Execute the `lint` script from your `package.json`.
+Uses pnpm and caches the store.

+**Inputs**
+- `node-version` (Optional): Nodejs version to use.
+Default is `lts`
+- `workdir` (Optional): Directory of the javascript code to lint.
+Default is the root of the repository.
 Useful for monorepos
 ---

 ### 🐳 `docker-build`